 ENHYPEN had me at Just a Little Bit, one of the songs off Enhypen ‘Dimension : Answer’, the repackaged album proceeding their first album, Dimension : Dilemma.
-I was doing my household chores while absent-mindedly playing K-pop music videos suggested by our family’s Youtube algorithm.
+I was doing my household chores while absent-mindedly playing K-pop music videos suggested by our family’s Youtube algorithm when Just a Little Bit popped up.
 I’ve seen many music videos of the group quite a few times, but my brain blindly refused to recognize my now-favorites like Fever, Drunk-Dazed, and Not For Sale from the group’s 2nd mini-album Border: Carnival.

 Despite Enhypen’s stunning visuals, I remained adamant because I thought I had already retired from stanning 4th generation K-pop stars, but ‘Just a Little Bit’ changed that all.
 More than their looks, I loved Enhypen because of their music.